The leaves are changing. Temps are cooling down. Autumn is coming. It’s time for a corn maze, a pumpkin patch, costumes, and Trick-or-Treating!

 Make your own Halloween costume at the downtown library’s Makerspace.
 Use their die cut machines, sew, make buttons, use the green screen and camera, record in the studio, and so much more!
 Be aware that a library card may be required and reservations are needed for their more popular machines.

 Fall is one of my favorite times to camp.
 There’s nothing better than a campfire and s’mores!
-Great Parks of Hamilton County campgrounds include Winton Woods, Lake Isabella, Miami Whitewater Forest, Steamboat Bend.
+Find a great spot with our list of the 16 Best Campgrounds Within 100 Miles of Cincinnati.

 Take in all that is fall on one of the area bike trails.
 What a wonderful way to spend a sunny fall day!